fmalina/page/README.md

 Note: public repositories for projects using page begin with word "revisions" to prevent them from being indexed in public search engines as per [github.com/robots.txt](https://github.com/robots.txt)

+E-commerce features for static shops (prototype cart, checkout, persistence, implemented as a template)

 ---

 Designed in Slovakia by [Francis Malina](https://unilexicon.com/fm/).